 Co-Employment Model

 In a PEO arrangement, the client and the PEO become co-employers.
-The PEO can assume much of the responsibility for HR while the client retains control over day-to-day employee management.
-The client directs the employees’ work, while the PEO deals with the administrative tasks.
+The PEO assumes much of the responsibility for HR while the client retains control over day-to-day employee management.
+The client directs employees’ work, while the PEO manages the administrative tasks.

 PEO Services Are Ideal For: